ecigwe/Universal-School-System-1/README.md

 * A single person cannot be registered twice for one collection.
 For instance, a teacher who is already registered, cannot register again as a teacher, but can register as a parent.
 * Logged in Users can update their password, anytime they like, especially if their current password is compromised.

+### Notice

+When a user registers with the platform, the user must verify the phone number that was used in the creation of the account.

+To achieve this, the logged in user must make a get request to the */api/v1/users/me/verification_code/* endpoint to get a verification code.

+The logged in user, then makes a post request with the verification code to the */api/v1/users/me/verify_my_account/* endpoint to verify his or her account.

+From then on, the user can have access to any resource on the platform that is accessible to users with verified accounts.

 ### Staff Roles
 * A school staff can either be a principal or a vice-principal or a teacher or a form-teacher or a bursar.
 * If you do not specify your role, the default is teacher.